The mission of Dallas Theological Seminary is to

 The Agape Project is an initiative that gives feet to the seminary’s commitment to the concept Teach Truth.
 Love Well.
 The Agape Project provides opportunities to put into practice compassionate ministry in often-overlooked settings.
 ThM students are required to complete two Agape assignments prior to enrolling in their Internship.

 Agape assignments are embedded in courses throughout the curriculum and enhance the learning outcomes of those courses.
 Some courses require Agape assignments, while other courses offer them as optional.
 Agape assignments require students to engage in an approved ministry setting in the community for approximately 15 hours over the term of a 3-hour course.
 A reflection paper will also be written.
 Assessment for the Agape Project will take place at the beginning of the student’s ThM program and again during the student’s ThM Internship.
 For more information, contact the Associate Director of the Agape Project.

-Of the 120 semester hours of coursework required for graduation, a minimum of 48 must be taken in residence at the Dallas campus or at the Houston Campus.
-All work leading to the degree must normally be completed within eight years from the time a student begins the program.
+Of the 120 semester hours of coursework required for graduation, a minimum of 48 must be taken in residence at the Dallas, Houston, or Washington, DC campus.
+All work leading to the degree must normally be completed within eight years from the time a student matriculates.

 Extension beyond the eight years requires approval by the Credits Committee.
 Reinstatement to the program after withdrawal requires Admissions Committee action and may subject the student to additional requirements for the degree.